Roussel006/Many_MLs_for_Node_Classification/README.md

 **Section 3**: Machine Learning with Graphs

 In this section, we will build several Graph-based MLs.
+The graph in the CiteSeer Dataset is an **undirected, unweighted** graph, in essence, the simplest kind.
+As we will see, the incorporation of the edge information after setting each document as a node, will help us exceed the accuracies we had achieved with the shallow and the deep networks.

 There are several types of ML with Graphs -- Feature Engineering (for Graph Characteristics as features), Graph Representation Learning, Graph Neural Networks, and more.
-Here, we will implement and compare some of them.
+Here, we will implement and compare some of the Graph Neural Networks (GNNs).
+Later, we may add some more models using Graph Representation Learning.

+First, we will build two GNNs following the [Graph Neural Network Course](https://github.com/mlabonne/Graph-Neural-Network-Course) by Maxime Labonne.
+These two GNNs use both the text and the graph data available in the CiteSeer Dataset.

+Thereafter, we will build several variants of these two models, manipulating the input information to the GNNs.
+First, we take away the texts and only provide the information on the citations.
+Then, we keep only the text information and take away the graph information.
+This way, we will gain an understanding of the contributions of each stream of information to the accuracy of the models.

     3a.
 A Graph Convolutional Network (GCN)
     3b.
 A Graph Attention Network (GAT)

+    ...
+(More experiments to be added)

 <!-- **Graph Representation Learning**
 Node Embeddings: Techniques like DeepWalk, node2vec, and LINE that learn low-dimensional representations of nodes.